Ed94/raylib_refactored/README.md

 # Refactor Fork

 This uses this simple program: [refactor](https://github.com/Ed94/refactor) to change all public identifiers to symbols defined within projects/scripts/*.refactor scripts.
 It uses refactor.ps1
 Goal is to offer a C refactor and a C++ refactor.
-The C++ will wrap the library in just the `raylib` namespace and remove any prefixed namespaces provided.
+The C++ will wrap the library in just the `rl` namespace and remove any prefixed namespaces provided.
 The repo will also soon provide refactor scripts for alternative naming conventions from pascal case to lower snake case for functions.

-Run the refactor_c.ps1 or refactor_cpp.ps1 (make sure a refactor binary is defined in your env path).
+Run the refactor.ps1 (make sure a refactor binary is defined in your env path).
 Then just attempt to build for your target platform.
+Arguments:

+* snake : Use snake case scripts variants
+* cpp   : Use cpp scripts variants

 ---